simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### The problem

-The goal of the competition was to predict a set of hourly rain gauge measurements--recorded over several months in 2014 over the US midwestern corn-growing states--from sequences of polarmetric weather radar data.
+The goal of the competition was to use sequences of polarmetric weather radar data to predict a set of hourly rain gauge measurements recorded over several months in 2014 over the US midwestern corn-growing states.
 These radar readings represent instantaneous snapshots of precipitation types and levels and is used to estimate rainfall levels over a wider area (e.g. nationwide) than can practically be covered by rain gauges.

-For the contest, each radar measurement is condensed into 22 features.
+For the contest, each radar measurement was condensed into 22 features.
 These include the minutes past the top of the hour that the radar observation was carried out, the distance of the rain gauge from the radar, and various reflectivity and differential phase readings of both the vertical column above and the areas surrounding the rain gauge.
-Up to 19 radar records are given per hourly rain gauge reading (and as few as one); intriguingly the number of radar measurements provided should itself contain some information on the rainfall levels as it is apparently not uncommon for meteorologists to request multiple radar sweeps when there are fast-moving storms.
+Up to 19 radar records are given per hourly rain gauge reading (and as few as a single record); intriguingly the number of radar measurements provided should itself contain some information on the rainfall levels as it is apparently not uncommon for meteorologists to request multiple radar sweeps when there are fast-moving storms.

-The preditions were evaluated based on the mean absolute error (MAE) to the actual rain gauge readings.
+The preditions were evaluated based on the mean absolute error (MAE) relative to actual rain gauge readings.

 ### The solution: Recurrent Neural Networks
-The prediction of cumulative values from variable-length sequences of vectors with a 'time' component is virtually identical to the so-called _Adding Problem_--a toy sequence regression task that is designed to demonstrate the power of recurrent neural networks in learning long-term dependencies (see [Le et. al.](http://arxiv.org/abs/1504.00941) Sec.
+The prediction of cumulative values from variable-length sequences of vectors with a 'time' component is virtually identical to the so-called _Adding Problem_--a toy sequence regression task that is designed to demonstrate the power of recurrent neural networks in learning long-term dependencies (see [Le et. al.](http://arxiv.org/abs/1504.00941), Sec.
 4.1, for a recent example):

 <figure>
 <center>